Fritz & Perelberg, 967 Columbus Ave., New York, 2009

 Jacob Fritz first appeared in New York city directors in 1891 in business with Frank Goldstein as blacksmiths located at 21 Chrystie St. downtown on the East Side.
 This business was described as "fixtures" in Trow's city directories of 1893 and 1894.
 In 1895 Fritz, Goldstein & Co. became "Fritz, Goldstein & Masor, iron" at 61 Rutgers St.

-Masor was Bernhard (or Bernard and sometimes Barnett) Masor.
+Masor was Barnet Masor (1868-1940).
+His first name was sometimes spelled Bernhard or Bernard or Barnett.
 His naturalization petition dated 28 June 1895 recorded his name as Barnet Masor.
 On it he declared that he was born 14 Sept.
 1868 and that he arrived at the port of New York 6 May 1885.
 Masor's petition was witnessed by Frank Goldstein, 210 Clinton St., New York.
 Masor's sequence through the U. S. census reports from 1900 to 1930 indicate that he was born in Russia ca. 1866 and that he immigrated to the U. S. in the 1880s.
 When Fritz & Perelberg was formed in 1898, Bernhard Masor went into business for himself as B. Masor & Co.
 This company seems to have survived until around 1914/15.
 In Trow 1914, Masor's son, Daniel Masor (1896-1972), was also part of the business.
 Daniel Masor was 4 years old at the time of the 1900 U. S. Census and 14 in 1910.
 He registered for the World War I draft in 1917 when he declared that he was born 1 Jan.
 1896, and gave he occupation as "Steel Merchant, Dealing in material used in ammunition manufacturing."
 This information was probably intended to impress the draft board with the importance of keeping him in civilian life rather than in the military...

 Daniel Masor's steel business was called Victor Iron Supply Co.
 Polk's New York City Directory of 1925 lists not only Daniel Masor at Victor Iron Supply, but also Barnett Masor and Anton Masor.
 Anton Masor was a younger brother of Daniel Masor.
 The three Masors lived together at 2685 Grand Concourse, the Bronx, at the time of the 1930 U. S. Census.
 Victor Iron Supply at 1175 Leggett Ave., the Bronx, became Victor Steel Products Corp. in later life and was in business at this address until the mid-1970s.